 If Lt.
 Troy Dow is not available, call the State Police Dispatch Center in Bangor (207-947-7382).
 They have direct contact with the appropriate Marine Patrol Officer in your area.

-What about the 2021 lawsuit on this topic?
+What about the 2021 and 2024 lawsuits on this topic?

 Several landowners were sued by rockweed industry members and their allies for contacting authorities when their rockweed was harvested without their permission, or when they advised other landowners to contact authorities after the 2019 Maine Supreme Court decided that rockweed belongs to the upland landowner.
 In January 2024, the Maine Superior Court ruled that these plaintiffs did not have legal standing (just cause) and their complaints are moot.
-The case also involved complaints against beachfront property owners who have not allowed the public to use their beach.

 What role does the Maine Legislature have regarding ownership of the intertidal zone?